 Before you start dividing your document into sections, however, you need to be able to see what you are doing.
 That means turning on all of the visual indicators that show you where paragraph breaks, tabs, and Section Breaks have been inserted.
 To do that, go to the Home tab and click on the button that looks like a paragraph symbol.
 This is called the Show/Hide button and can be toggled on and off as needed.

-Now you’re ready to start sectioning your document.
+Now you are ready to start sectioning your document.
 To insert a section break, go to the Page Layout tab and click Breaks, then click Next Page under the Section Breaks section:

-Once you’ve done that twice, you have the three basic Sections needed for your brief: the cover page, the section containing the various preliminary information, and the main fact and argument section.
+Once you have done that twice, you have the three basic Sections needed for your brief: the cover page, the section containing the various preliminary information, and the main fact and argument section.

 Now, here’s how you insert the page numbers in the footer of each Section so that they number and format independently: